-The Office of Chemical Safety (OCS) assesses the toxicology of agricultural and veterinary chemicals and establishes the ADI and where applicable, the ARfD for a chemical.
-In the case that an Australian ADI or ARfD has not been established, a Joint Food and Agriculture Organization / World Health Organization Meeting on Pesticide Residues (JMPR) ADI or ARfD may be used for risk assessment purposes if appropriate.
+The Office of Chemical Safety (OCS) assesses the toxicology of agricultural and veterinary chemicals and establishes the ADI and where appropriate, the ARfD for a chemical.
+In the case that an Australian ADI or ARfD has not been established, a Joint Food and Agriculture Organization / World Health Organization Meeting on Pesticide Residues (JMPR) ADI or ARfD may be used for risk assessment purposes if the OCS advises this is appropriate.